 Ironic for someone who also suffers with anxiety but that is another story.”

 My attitude can be perceived as naive and childish but I witness plenty of great practise and constantly wonder why don’t we hear more stories of great care, great support, great pathways?
 Why do we prefer to hear about bad practise, awful care, bullying and morally wrong doings?
 Remember I have been a carer too so I have seen first hand both sides of care and I have also witnessed too many failures in the pathway, from hospital to home and back again.
 I am exposed to all sides of care but will continue to talk about when things go well.
 Because you have to love what you do and be reminded of the why.
 Why are we doing this?

 When you beat or ignore a dog, it becomes nervous and resentful, compliant and aggressive.
 You love that dog and give it care and kindness it flourishes into your best friend.
 Surely if we give kindness and care to a stressed sector we can in-still the beginnings of change?
 We can create positivity and support the confidence to evolve.

 Where there is a good care there would be cries of disdain towards the previous statement.
 Chants of “we have good care” however it still is not newsworthy enough when there is dirt to be had to make a great story.
 But if you keep doing what you have always done you will get what you always get.
 Right?
 Maybe it is time to change up how you present stories to families, friends and communities.

 A shudder and a shiver when we flippantly use ten phrases GDPR and Safe Guarding.
 For the record, compliance and safety first.
 Every time.
 Without fail.
 That is not flippant.
 It is a fact.
 Seek to use films and photography with permission to support good practice.
 As the world uses social media more and more as we are of a digital age, get the permissions and promote.
 A picture paints a thousand words right?

-“If your person and/or their families believe in you and your service, then encourage them to help you share their stories.”CAHSC They connected us with Perranbay Care Home in Perranporth Cornwall.
+We were blessed that we were working with an organisation that helped us get on our digital ladder.
+CAHSC They connected us with Perranbay Care Home in Perranporth Cornwall.
 Together with our iCareiMove Community clients we created brand film that tells a story of when things work.
 I wanted to share a good story with you.
 Why we should never give up and why we must remain positive.